CHSAA has moved to a new RPI system for postseason all team sports.

 CHSAA first became interested in using an RPI system when searching for a way to standardize all postseason qualification processes.
 It was also used by the football committee in 2015 as a component to the seeding criteria, following a presentation and suggestion from community members.
 The RPI formula is used by both the NCAA and NAIA, among other organizations, as part of their postseason system.
-In August, CHSAA's board of directors mandated that all committees use RPI for postseason qualification.
-Committees have been implementing the system ever since, with some using it as a seeding criteria, as well.
+In August 2015, CHSAA's board of directors mandated that all committees use RPI for postseason qualification.

 RPI = (¼ × WP) + (½ × OWP) + (¼ × OOWP)

 That formula is currently being used by all team sports during the 2016-17 school year, with one exception.

 Baseball is using the following formula for the spring 2017 season:

 RPI = (0.35 × WP) + (0.35 × OWP) + (0.30 × OOWP)

 Why use RPI instead of another type of rating system?

 A major advantage to the RPI is the transparency that comes along with its accuracy.
 The components of the formula are known, and its results can be easily replicated.

 What data will be used in the RPI formula?

 All games played in the regular season shall be counted toward the RPI calculation, with the exception of games against non-varsity opponents.